blackducksoftware/hub-maven-plugin/README.md

 Goals:

-createBDIOFile - generates the file in the target folder during the packaging phase. deployToHub - uploads the Black Duck I/O file up to the hub server.
+* generateHubOutput - generates the file in the target folder during the packaging phase.
+* deployToHub - uploads the Black Duck I/O file up to the hub server.
 ```
     <build>
        <plugins>